hits-mli/gafl/README.md

 pip install -e .
 ```

+For customizing the environment to a specific torch or CUDA version, it might be easier to modify the `minimal_env.yaml` file provided instead of `environment.yaml`.

 ### Geometric Algebra Transformer
 Geometric Algebra Transformer (gatr) in version 1.2.0 requires the xformers package that resulted in conflicting package dependencies.
 We therefore require to install gatr from source and apply patches to remove the dependency on xformers.
 Please note that gatr is distributed under its own license, which you can find in LICENSE.